Ain’t Nobody Got Time Fo Dat

 I walk outside and the roof above me is smoking and I’m like “Well shit.
 Glad I grabbed my stuff.”
 Go to the parking lot.
 Get in my car.
 My alarm goes off.
 Great.
 I woke up 5 minutes before my nap was supposed to be over.
 5pm.
 3 fire trucks are blocking the parking lot, so I go the other way only to find it’s a dead end.
 I ask to squeeze by the fire trucks putting out a tiny fire.
 At this point it looks like they’re mostly hacking away at a wall that was on fire?
 I’m not sure.
 Maybe they felt they came all this way, they should fuck something up.
 It doesn’t seem to need to be a 3 truck job, but I’m not a fireman.
 You could tell that already.

 Who decides how many fire trucks to send?
 Do firefighters get paid per fire?
 I had a friend who was a firefighter.
 I wonder if he still is.
-My understanding from movies was it’s a lot of sitting around the fire station playing with their hoses and taking calendar photos.
+My understanding from movies was it’s a lot of sitting around the fire station playing with their hoses 164778726ea70e1faa567291571f85faand taking calendar photos.
 Maybe I’ll ask him questions.
 Does the call come in?
 “Cat in a tree?” and the other guys are like “We’re gonna come just because we’re bored.”

 I drive an hour and 40 minutes to my show.
 7:10 arrival.
 Meet my friend for dinner.
 There’s close to 200 people in the audience and I’m starting to get a little nervous.
 I down a redbull, that doesn’t seem to help the fatigue.
 I go on stage, I have a really good set, but still felt sluggish and not up to my potential.
 I eat a tuna fish sandwich.
 Drive 40 minutes back to my hotel.